infamousflame/neowhirlybird/README.md

 For those who are new to Whirlybird, welcome!
-The game's pretty straightforward - move left and right, using the A/D keys on the keyboard or tilting a device about its vertical (y) axis - to bounce off platforms and avoid the spikes.
+The game's pretty straightforward - move left and right, using the A/D keys on the keyboard or tilting a device - to bounce off platforms and avoid the spikes.
+If controlling by tilting the device, the player sprite will move in the direction you tilt downward.
+The device must have a gravity sensor for tilting controls to work.

-For those already familiar with the Google game, there are some things to
-note: Tilting the device works well, but often you may find that it does not return to stationary when tilted back.
-There are also some issues if the device is rotated in other ways, such as when in a turning vehicle.
-I am still working on a fix for these issues.

 I am also exploring additional ways to control the game on a wider range of devices.